Bra-Line Back Lift

 Am I a Candidate for Bra-Line Back Lift?

-How Is the Surgery Done?
+How Is the Back Lift Surgery Done?

 What Is Recovery Like?

 Recovery times vary, depending on the combination of procedures.
-Typically, a minimum of 1-2 weeks off work are necessary to recover from a bra-line back lift.
+Typically, a minimum of 1-2 weeks off work is necessary to recover from a bra-line back lift.
 For the first 2 weeks, full extension of the arms (up over head) is limited.
 A compression garment may be necessary when liposuction of the lower back is performed.
 Light cardio may be resumed after 2 weeks and unrestricted activity after 4 weeks.

 FAQs